: Everyone has a different theory...

 - Almost every mage in the Nasuverse who isn't a psychopath could qualify for this at some level.
 Socially distant, obsessed with their own singular interests (their magic fields, their Origins and the Akashic Records in this case), frequently have special repeated tics or actions associated with activating magecraft.

-- Kenji is obsessed with delusional conspiracy theories to a degree that would probably have psychologists scrutinizing him for schizophrenic tendencies in Real Life, although unlike all the other disabilities in the game this is purely Played for Laughs.
+- Kenji is obsessed with delusional conspiracy theories to a degree that would probably have psychologists scrutinizing him for schizophrenic tendencies in Real Life, although unlike all the other disabilities in the game this is almost purely Played for Laughs.
+That's before mentioning his extreme dislike of being around other people or open spaces, frequently locking himself in his room for days at a time.

-- Rin's behavior is just plain weird in a way that's hard to pin down: she definitely does not think like most people, and her behavior and comments can be socially inappropriate, not in the manner of someone who doesn't understand normal social interaction but more as if she simply doesn't care.
-In any case, having no arms may not be her biggest problem.
-Later in her route it's shown that Rin actually is aware to some extent of how odd she comes across to people, and the difficulties she has with expressing her thoughts, whether through words or through her art, are quite frustrating to her.
+- Rin definitely does not think like most people, forming connections and inferences that seemingly make no sense, switching rapidly between topics, is clearly artistically gifted even without considering she paints with her feet, and her behavior and comments can be socially inappropriate, not in the manner of someone who doesn't understand normal social interaction but more as if she simply doesn't care.
+Later in her route it's shown that Rin is aware to some extent of how odd she comes across to people, and the difficulties she has with expressing her thoughts, whether through words or through her art, are quite frustrating to her.

 - Misha is an inverted variant.
 She has no obvious disabilities, so many players are left wondering why exactly she's at Yamaku.
 She's a bit quirky (energetic, laughs a lot, has some volume control issues), but not to the point that she'd be considered seriously mentally unstable, and Yamaku is not supposed to cater to mental disabilities in any case.
-Certain scenes imply that she came to Yamaku for other reasons: namely, she wants to be a sign language instructor and Yamaku is one of the only schools that has sign language courses.
-It's later revealed that Misha's bubbly hyperactive self is a facade to hide her crippling and near-suicidal depression as a result of homophobic bullying.
+It turns out that she came to Yamaku for other reasons: namely, she wants to be a sign language instructor and Yamaku is one of the only schools that has sign language courses.
+It's later revealed that Misha's bubbly hyperactive self is a facade to hide her crippling and near-suicidal depression as a result of unrequited love towards Shizune.

 - Mituna has an ambiguous brain injury from over using his psionics that leaves him with strange tics, a tendency to become incomprehensible and have dramatic and sudden mood swings.
 He also lacks coordination and has to wear a helmet to avoid injuring himself.

 - Jake, who was raised in almost complete isolation on a deserted island by his grandmother, has such poor social skills and is so oblivious to the feelings of others, including a tendency to ramble on about his issues without regard for the feelings of the person he's talking to, that it almost seems like a disorder.
-It's also implied that his Alternate Universe self Grandpa Harley was similarly odd.
+It's also implied that his Alternate Universe self Grandpa Harley (who seems to have had a normal enough upbringing, even though his stepmother was actually an alien empress) was similarly odd.

 - In Ha from Cheese In The Trap seems for the most part just selfish, shallow and lazy, but then someone says something to set her off and she shows just how insane she is.
 This often involves physically attacking the people around her, though sometimes it is just shown in her sudden personality change, and her inability to be reasoned with.
 It's never played for laughs.
 Also Professor Baek hinted that Jung had some kind of disorder, but never specified what that was.
 He certainly has difficulty forming relationships with others, or understand how other people process the world.